XMadMax/XMongoDB/doc/4-basic-iud-operations.md

 ## Update Options
 ### Update a single document
-Before an update, ypu must to specify a where condition:
+Before an update, you must to specify a where condition:

 ```php
 $xmongodb->where(array('field1'=>'value1'))->update('collection',